ICT-Infer/timelog/README.md

 ## Usage with default Django admin web interface

-You *could* begin using atl right now at `http://<host or IP>:8000/admin/atl/`.
+You *could* begin using django-timelog right now at `http://<host or IP>:8000/admin/timelog/`.
 It's not great but it's better than nothing and better than using it through the shell like above.

 ## Updating

 ```
+$ cd ~/serve/timelog \
-$ cd ~/serve/atl && git pull && python3 ../manage.py makemigrations atl
+  && git pull \
+  && python3 ../manage.py makemigrations timelog
 ```